ss26/A-LOAM/README.md

 # A-LOAM

+## ROS-Noetic Support

+This fork supports A-LOAM on ROS-Noetic.
+Build instructions are the same as the original repo.
+See [Build A-LOAM](#build-aloam).

 ## Advanced implementation of LOAM

 A-LOAM is an Advanced implementation of LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time), which uses Eigen and Ceres Solver to simplify code structure.
 This code is modified from LOAM and [LOAM_NOTED](https://github.com/cuitaixiang/LOAM_NOTED).
 This code is clean and simple without complicated mathematical derivation and redundant operations.
 It is a good learning material for SLAM beginners.